NCATS History

 In September 2012, the NIH Director announced the appointment of Christopher P. Austin, M.D., as director of NCATS.
 When Austin announced his departure in early 2021, Deputy Director Joni L. Rutter, Ph.D., was selected as acting director.
 In November 2022, Rutter was selected as director of NCATS.

-Learn more about NCATS’ director and read the Director’s Messages, which highlight NCATS’ priorities.
+Learn more about NCATS’ director and read the Director’s Messages, which highlight the center's priorities.

 Approach

-NCATS is unique in that it focuses not on specific diseases, but on what many diseases have in common.
-Emphasizing the translational science process, NCATS promotes three Ds:
+We are unique in that we focus not on specific diseases, but on what many diseases have in common.
+Emphasizing the translational science process, we promote three Ds:

 • Developing new approaches, technologies, resources and models